 § 15) In the case of mixed lots with a starting price of less than EUR 350.00, the company shall not warrant for the completeness or correctness of the individual items within a mixed lot.

-§ 16) A registration for a bid by telephone for one or several items shall automatically represent a bid at the estimate price of these items.
-If the company cannot reach a bidder by telephone, it will bid on behalf of this bidder up to the estimate price when the respective lot is up for auction.
+§ 16) A registration for a bid by telephone for one or several items shall automatically represent a bid at the starting price of these items.
+If the company cannot reach a bidder by telephone, it will bid the starting price on behalf of this bidder when the respective lot is up for auction.

 § 17) Payments made to the company by mistake (through the payer ś fault) (e. g. due to miscalculation of the exchange rate by the payer) or payments made to the company for the same invoice several times shall be compensated in form of a credit note for goods for an indefinite period of time.
 The repayment of such payments in cash shall be excluded.

 § 18) Certain auction lots may exist several times (multiples).
 In such a case, the auctioneer may accept a second, third or even more bids from the underbidder(s).
 In this case, the text in the catalog and not the illustration shall be exclusively binding with regard to the warranty.

 § 19) The company reserves the right to assign to the buyer all rights and obligations resulting from the contractual relationship between the company and the seller by way of a respective declaration, as well as to assign to the seller all rights and obligations resulting from the contractual relationship between the company and the buyer by way of a respective declaration, in each case in terms of a complete assignment of contract with the result that the contractual relationship - following the submission of the aforementioned declarations by the company – shall exclusively be between the seller and the buyer, all of which is in accordance with the basic model of the commission agreement.
 Buyers and sellers shall already now give their explicit consent to this contract assignment.